johndonneUZH/assignments/SoCo_HS24-group_66-a1/README.md

 ### Description

 - test_calculate_cost_BeachResort_with_surfing()
   - Description: This test verifies that the cost calculation for a BeachResort vacation includes the additional cost of surfing when the includes_surfing argument is set to True.
 It checks whether the total cost is correctly calculated by multiplying the daily rate by the duration and adding the surfing cost.
   - Relevance: This test ensures that additional activities, like surfing, are factored into the cost calculation for beach vacations.
 It verifies the correctness of how extra features affect the overall vacation cost.

 - test_calculate_cost_BeachResort_missing_argument()
   - Description: This test is designed to check how the system handles the case where a required argument (includes_surfing) is missing when creating a BeachResort vacation.
 It expects the test to raise a ValueError since the input is incomplete.
   - Relevance: Ensures robust error handling by verifying that the system throws an appropriate error when required arguments are missing, preventing unexpected behavior or crashes.

 - test_calculate_cost_AdventureTrip_hard()
   - Description: This test checks the cost calculation for an AdventureTrip vacation when the difficulty_level is set to "hard".
 It verifies that the cost is doubled for harder trips, as specified by the business rules.
   - Relevance: This test ensures that difficulty levels are correctly applied to the cost calculation, validating the system’s ability to handle pricing adjustments based on vacation difficulty.

 - test_calculate_cost_LuxuryCruise_has_private_suite()
   - Description: This test verifies that the cost calculation for a LuxuryCruise vacation correctly includes the surcharge for having a private suite.
 The test checks whether the total cost is increased by 1.5x when has_private_suite is set to True.
    -Relevance: It ensures that luxury options, such as private suites, are properly factored into the cost calculation, providing correctness in pricing for premium offerings.

 - test_calculate_summary_all_vacations()
   - Description: This test checks the functionality of the VacationBookingSummary class by creating a summary of multiple vacation types (BeachResort, AdventureTrip, and LuxuryCruise).
 It verifies that the total cost of all vacations is calculated correctly.
   - Relevance: Ensures that the system can handle multiple vacation packages at once and provides a correct aggregate cost.
 This is important for summarizing and calculating the total cost of vacations across various types and to prove the functionality of the function summary.

 ### Utility Functions

 **pretty_printer()**
   - This function formats and prints the results of each test, including details such as test name, status (SUCCESS, FAIL, ERROR), actual vs expected output, and execution time.

-**Assert_equals()**
+**assert_equals()**
   - assert_equals() compares the actual output of a test with the expected output.
 If they match, the test is marked as a success; otherwise, it's marked as a failure or error.
 It also tracks the time taken to run the test.
 Error is marked when an exception occurs during the test.

 **clear_mydict()**
+  - Given that all the children classes share the same parent dictionary, when we create vacations the test they are getting added to 'mydict'

-  - This utility function clears the vacation summaries (mydict) before each test to ensure that previous tests don’t affect the current test.
+  - This utility function clears the vacation summaries (mydict) before each test to ensure that previous tests don’t affect the current test, especially for tests regarding VacationBookingSummary

 **run_tests()**
   - This function identifies and runs all test functions in the script.
 It can also run a subset of tests based on a pattern, making it flexible for targeted testing.
   - It was built so that all tests could run without calling them one by one, it will run by main when compiled.
   - It requires a pattern to find the tests, but if no pattern is provided it will take that value as none and will execute all tests.